 Providing good, impartial careers education, information, advice and guidance can inspire and support young people to achieve their full potential.
-We are working with MrsHumphrey, an impartial careers adviser from Aspire-Igen’s Shine Service, and have initiated a programme of employability and careers activities across the school
+We have initiated a programme of employability and careers activities across the school.

 We are fortunate to have received funding to access support from Barclays ‘Transformation Trust’.
-This has allowed us to hold workshops for Years 7, 8, 9, and our Post 16 along themes including confidence building, CV building, route to a career, money skills, using social media effectively and recognising their own skills.
+This has allowed us to hold workshops for Years 7, 8 and 9 along themes including confidence building, CV building, route to a career, money skills, using social media effectively and recognising their own skills.

 During the year we hold many careers feature events.
 For example, during ‘Careers Week’ students enjoyed careers related activities throughout the week during form time including learning about employability skills, gaining insight into different sectors of work and finding out some online resources that can help them to understand where their strengths can take them.